coatless-quarto/r-shinylive-demo/README.md

 # r-shinylive-demo

-Interested in deploying a Shiny application for R within Quarto?
+Interested in deploying a serverless Shiny application for R within Quarto?
 This is the repository for you!
 Here's a summary of what you can find in the repository:

 - **[index.qmd](index.qmd):** This file contains a tutorial that provides step-by-step instructions and guidance on using `r-shinylive` to embed Shiny applications in Quarto documents.